 4. CONCLUSION

 A study conducted in Deesa taluka of Banaskantha district of Gujarat, examined farmers' awareness, perception, and usage of biostimulants.
-The findings reveal that 86.00% of farmers were aware of biostimulants, with most gaining knowledge through retailers and advertisements.
+The findings reveal that 86.00% of farmers were aware of biostimulants, most of them gaining knowledge through retailers and advertisements.
 Among those aware, 75.00% actively use biostimulants, mainly to boost crop yields and improve soil fertility.
 Although farmers generally perceive biostimulants as beneficial, concerns remain about correct application practices and product affordability.
 However, the study highlights a significant knowledge gap regarding the effective use and application of these products.
 While biostimulants have the potential to combat challenges such as soil degradation and crop stress, wider adoption requires enhanced farmer education, affordable pricing, and better access to agricultural extension services.
 Overall, biostimulants offer promising benefits for sustainable farming, but their full impact will depend on improving awareness, training, and economic accessibility for farmers.

 5. REFERENCES